junxit/us-congress-bills-112/metadata.md

 - 2012-03-27 — Senate returned papers to House by Unanimous Consent.
 - 2012-03-28 — Message on Senate action sent to the House.
 - 2012-03-29 — Received in the Senate.
 Read the first time.
 Placed on Senate Legislative Calendar under Read the First Time.
+- 2012-04-16 — Read the second time.
+Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 353.